Home » 5 Ways I Stay Healthy on a Budget

 How do I stay healthy on my part-time near-minimum wage budget?
 With a little creativity and some trade-offs.

-I drink water constantly
+1. I drink water constantly

-I get my beauty sleep
+2. I get my beauty sleep

-I eat frozen fruits & veggies
+3. I eat frozen fruits & veggies

 In an ideal world, I’d always eat fresh fruits and vegetables, but for me, now, that’s just not possible.
 Frozen fruits and veggies are my budget-conscious alternative.
 When I need to whip up something fast, I blend some frozen fruits with plain yogurt in my Bullet to make a smoothie.
 I usually top them with some Goji berries or seeds.
 When I do a smoothie bowl at home, I like to add a few slivers of almonds or seeds like pumpkin or Chia seeds.
-I eat a lot of seeds because they’re a great source of minerals, like calcium, zinc, and magnesium, they’re plant-based proteins and cost less than nuts.
+I eat a lot of seeds because they’re a great source of minerals, like calcium, zinc, and magnesium.
+These plant-based proteins also cost less than nuts.

-I’m picky about proteins
+4. I’m picky about proteins

-I got enthusiastic about exercise
+5. I got enthusiastic about exercise

 It can be hard to motivate yourself to work out if you’re not a gym person or if you hate exercise as a matter of principle (guilty), but finding something that’s not boring to me made a huge difference.
-I’ve been doing CrossFit for a while now and the enjoyment factor keeps me motivated.
-I look forward to my classes all week.
+I’ve been doing CrossFit for a while now and enjoy it so much that I look forward to my classes all week.
 The rest of the time, I walk (about 3 miles a day).
 Not as much fun but I’ve come to accept that some things are worth the effort.

 I once scoffed at living healthy but after seeing how much it has helped me with everything else, including my studies, I’m committed.
 At this point, I consider myself moderately healthy; about a 6.5/10 if we’re using a 1-10 grading scale.
-Using Christine’s incremental approach to change, I’ll aim for a 7 or 7.5/10 next and keep going until I reach an 8.5 or 9.
+Using Christine’s incremental approach to change, I’ll aim for a 7 or 7.5/10 next and will probably keep trying to improve until I reach an 8.5 or 9.
 Wellness and living healthy is something I no longer take for granted.

 My biggest struggle is being consistent, but this is what I’ve figured out:

-Nothing will make me quit on me.
+And nothing will make me quit on me.